valerianomacuri/journal-app/README.md

 ## About

-Application to create, save, modify and delete notes, where you can also upload images, to access it you have to login, either with an email or with a gmail account.
-This application was made with React, Javascript, Redux (for state management), Firebase (for authentication), Cloudinary (for uploading images).
+Web App to create, save, modify and delete notes, where you can also upload images, to access it you have to login, either with an email or with a gmail account.
+(React, Javascript, Redux, Firebase, Cloudinary).

 ## Results